btklab/posh-mocks/README.md

     - `count [-c] <k1> <k2>`
 - Examples
     - `cat a.txt | count [-c] <k1> <k2>`
+        - **How to read** : Count the number of duplicate records using the value obtained by concatenating from 1st to 2nd columns as a key.
 - Inspired by [Open-usp-Tukubai - GitHub](https://github.com/usp-engineers-community/Open-usp-Tukubai)
     - License: The MIT License (MIT): Copyright (C) 2011-2022 Universal Shell Programming Laboratory
     - Command: `count`